-- (a) Where a Deemed-to-Satisfy Solution is proposed, Performance Requirements NT FP5.1 to NT FP5.4 are satisfied by complying with NT F5.1 to NT F5.8. - (b) Where a Performance Solution is proposed, the relevant Performance Requirements must be determined in accordance with A0.7.
+(a) Where a Deemed-to-Satisfy Solution is proposed, Performance Requirements NT FP5.1 to NT FP5.4 are satisfied by complying with NT F5.1 to NT F5.8.

+(b) Where a Performance Solution is proposed, the relevant Performance Requirements must be determined in accordance with A2.2(3) and A2.4(3) as applicable.